frnmst/qvm/README.md

   - [TigerVNC](http://www.tigervnc.org)
     - If you need to use the vm remotely from a coumputer which does not support virtualization.
 - Create a new VHD and complete the OS installation:

         $ ./qvm -c
         $ ./qvm -i

 - Optionally enable the SSH daemon on the guest machine.
 - Optionally create a new backup VHD:

         $ ./qvm -b

 - Now you can run the virtual machine either using the original or the backup VHD.
-By deault if you run `./qvm` the virtual machine will run in graphics mode using the backup hard disk.
+If you run `./qvm -x` the virtual machine will run in graphics mode using the backup hard disk.

-- Optionally add the following in the gues machine's `/etc/fstab`, to enable the shared directory automatically (no mount commands of any sort).
+- Optionally add the following in the guest machine fstab file (`/etc/fstab`), to enable the shared directory automatically.
+This avoids entering mount commands by hand.

         host_share   /home/vm/shared    9p      noauto,x-systemd.automount,trans=virtio,version=9p2000.L   0 0